edmarkovich/pi-productivity/README.md

 TASKS_URL=""
 ```

 - IDs of your Google Calendars.
-In the simple case of personal calendar, the id is just your email address.
+In the simple case of a personal calendar, the id is just your email address.
 Note, the program expects two calendars right now, I should really make this configurable.

 ```
 CAL1=""